aocoronel/neostow-sh/README.md

 # The declarative GNU stow

 > [!WARNING]
+> This repository has been moved to Codeberg.
+Find it at [aocoronel/neostow-sh](https://codeberg.org/aocoronel/neostow-sh).

+> [!WARNING]
 > `neostow-sh` does not have robust shell injection protections!
 Do never run this without reviewing the neostow file!
 Do use sudo with caution!

 `neostow-sh` is a POSIX compliant shell script, that does only depends on common Linux utils to operate.